edricantoine/Hopeful_RPG/README.md

 It's not much, but I hope you enjoy it!

+NOTE: This project is NOT COMPLETE YET!
+So, code quality might be lower than that of a fully completed project but I am working on fixing that. :)

 TODO:
 - Start work on 3rd level
 - Add music (probably won't happen)